Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-All the different varieties of food that people grow and use.
+Lots of food goes to waste in our own homes but it was our school community and our local community where we had the biggest problem.

 Has this kit prompted any new food related initiatives within your school?
-Being more mindful of our food and food waste.
+Resurrected the food compost bins and working on ways to make that sustainable and the what next.

 Helpful Report

-What are three words that describe the activities in this kit? food, sustainability, community
+What are three words that describe the activities in this kit?
+Fun, challenging, worthwhile

 How effective was the resource in fostering critical thinking about food waste issues?